-Some are huge, some are hideous, some are just downright ridiculous.
-Whatever you think of them, they're some of the most expensive TVs ever made.
+Some are huge, some are hideous, some are merely ridiculous.
+But whatever you think of them, they're some of the most expensive TVs ever made.

 Feast your eyes.
 And when it's time to upgrade your TV, think yourself lucky you don't have to save up for one of these.